 5) perhaps have fewer wrinkles after treatment, because when the teeth and jaws are in the correct position, it supports the surrounding tissues of the face as well.
 It’s a lot less invasive or traumatic than cosmetic surgery!

 So Orthodontics has come a long way, and with advancements always coming up, it is so much faster and predictable than ever before.
-To schedule your free consultation call us today at 1-877-283-0497.
+To schedule your consultation call us today at 1-877-283-0497.